Sensitivity analysis for principal ignorability violation in estimating complier and noncomplier average causal effects: Sensitivity analysis based on three ratio-type sensitivity paramters

 We consider A4-MR and A4-GOR separately.
 Under A4-MR, the convenient form of $\mu_{0c}^\text{MR}(X)$ (\ref{mr-id:mu.0c}) allows a simple adaptation of type C estimators: to estimate $\Delta_c^\text{MR}$, scale the outcome in control units by a factor of $\hat\gamma_c(X)$ then use the PI-based analysis method.
 For the pure weighting estimator specifically, this adaptation results in the estimator

 This outcome scaling technique is justified by the result below, a corollary of Proposition \ref{thm:ratio.params-id}. \begin{corollary}[MR-based outcome scaling]

 \end{corollary}

-\begin{remark} When specializing to the randomized treatment setting, (\ref{mr-Y.scaling}) simplifies, and one expression of the specialized version of (\ref{mr-Y.scaling}) is $\E[\frac{\pi_c(X)\gamma_c(X)Y}{\pi_c}\mid Z=0]$, which appeared in \citet[][Proposition~3]{Ding2017}.
-Based on this expression, \citeauthor{Ding2017} characterized the MR-based sensitivity analysis as an \textit{under/overweighting of the principal score} by a factor of $\gamma_c(X)$.
+\begin{remark} When specializing to the randomized treatment setting, (\ref{mr-Y.scaling}) simplifies, and one expression of the specialized version of (\ref{mr-Y.scaling}) is $\E[\frac{\pi_c(X)\gamma_c(X)Y}{\pi_c}\mid Z=0]$, which appeared in Ding and Lu (2017, proposition 3)\cite{Ding2017}.
+Based on this expression, this paper characterizes the MR-based sensitivity analysis as an \textit{under/overweighting of the principal score} by a factor of $\gamma_c(X)$.
 Interestingly, this characterization breaks the interpretation of $\tau_{0c}$ as a weighted average (our starting point in Lemma \ref{lm:starting-point}, which we have maintained throughout).
 Our new insight here is that the appearance of $\gamma_c(X)$ in (\ref{mr-Y.scaling}) is due to the fact that under A4-MR the outcome mean $\mu_{0c}(X)$ is identified by $\gamma_c(X)\mu_0(X)$.
 It is thus natural to use the \textit{scaling the outcome} by a factor of $\gamma_c(X)$ characterization.
-Also, by leaving the principal score weights alone, this outcome scaling technique applies to type C generally, and is not specific to the pure weighting estimator. \end{remark}
+Also, by leaving the principal score weights alone, this outcome scaling technique applies to type C estimators generally, not just the pure weighting estimator. \end{remark}